eea/eea.uberlisting/README.txt

 It provides a set of attractive listing templates which can be applied to any folderish content type in  Plone.

-Additionally, it adds a single smart view listing which gives the web visitor the ability to switch the listing view, instead of having a fixed one.
+Additionally, it adds a single 'smart' view listing which gives the web visitor the ability to switch the listing view, instead of having a fixed one.

 Example of listing templates are: